xknt21/mypage/content/blog/my_research.md

 ---
-title: "About my research in high school"
+title: "About my research in high school👨🏼‍🔬"
 summary: "Research motivation and summary"
 description: "Research motivation and summary"
 date: 2024-02-07T11:26:23+09:00